7.0 General Employment Policies

 The granting of unpaid leaves of absence requires an assurance of reemployment by the department upon the termination of the leave, unless specifically authorized otherwise by the Vice President for Human Resources, or unless the position has been eliminated by reduction in the work force or operational change under circumstances applying equally to other similar jobs in the department.

-Regular full-time and part-time persons, regardless of gender, who work at least 50 percent of a normal work week and who have completed their probationary periods are eligible for parental leave of absence without pay at the time of the birth or adoption of a child or placement with the employee of a child for foster care, subject to the conditions of this policy.
+Regular full-time and part-time persons, regardless of gender, who work at least 50 percent of a normal work week and who have completed at least three months of service are eligible for eight weeks of parental leave of absence without pay at the time of the birth or adoption of a child or placement with the employee of a child pursuant to a court order, subject to the conditions of this policy.
 (Faculty members should also see Sections 7.5.2 Other Leaves for the Faculty and 7.5.3 Faculty Teaching Relief.)

-A parental leave of absence without pay up to 12 weeks will be granted, provided the person gives reasonable notice (at least two weeks) and indicates intention to return to work following the leave period by completing a leave of absence form with the proper authorizations.
+A parental leave of absence without pay for up to 12 weeks will be granted to employees who have completed at least one year of service and are otherwise eligible under the Family and Medical Leave Act (see MIT Personnel Policy Manual Section 4.5), provided the person gives reasonable notice (at least two weeks) and indicates intention to return to work following the leave period by completing a leave of absence form with the proper authorizations.
 Extension of the parental leave period will require further approval and will be reviewed in accordance with the specific circumstances of the request and general Institute policy on leave without pay.

 Most Institute benefits may be continued, at the option of the individual, provided arrangements are made in advance for payment of the normal benefit deductions.
 Health insurance benefits must be kept in force during the period or specifically waived in writing.
-Contributions to the MIT Retirement Plan and tax-deferred annuity plans are not allowed during periods of leave without pay.
+Contributions to the MIT Supplemental 401(k) Plan are not allowed during periods of leave without pay.

 An individual may elect to use earned vacation or personal leave balances in lieu of leave without pay within the total approved leave period.